MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 Mixup is a data augmentation technique that generates new samples by mixing pairs of training samples.
 By doing so, mixup regularizes models to favor simple linear behavior in-between training examples.
 Experimentally speaking, Mixup has been shown to improve the generalization of deep neural networks, increase their robustness to adversarial attacks, reduce the memorization of corrupt labels as well as stabilize the training of generative adversarial networks.

-In essence, Mixup can be though as a learning objective designed for robustness and accountability of the model.
+In essence, Mixup can be thought as a learning objective designed for robustness and accountability of the model.
 Now, let's see how Mixup works.

 First, we take two samples $(x_i, y_i)$ and $(x_j, y_j)$ from the training set.
 Then, we generate a new sample $(\tilde{x}, \tilde{y})$ by taking a convex combination of the two samples with a mixup coefficient $\lambda \sim \text{Beta}(\alpha, \alpha)$ :